 Step 3 – Exfoliator

-This helps to remove dead skin cells and cleanse pores while also helping your other skincare products absorb better into your skin.
-The end goal exfoliating your skin is to get brighter and smoother surface.
+to remove dead skin cells and cleanse pores, while also helping your other skincare products absorb better into your skin.
+The end goal while exfoliating your skin is to get a brighter and smoother surface.

 Step 4 – Toner

-This is one of the products that is key for me because it removes any residue from your cleansers and balances your PH levels leaving it ready for the next steps.
+This product is key for me because it removes any residue from your cleansers and balances your PH levels, leaving your skin ready for the next steps.

-Tip: Use this product every night and day after cleansing your skin, you will be impress of the results specially if you tend to have oily skin.
+Tip: Use this product every night and day after cleansing your skin, you will be impressed with the results, especially if you tend to have oily skin.

 Step 5 – Essence

-This type of product tends to have a consistency of water and even though they can feel very light they are packed with ingredients such as collagen, snail, rice extract and hyaluronic acid.
-These are good not only to boost cell turnover but also help all the other products absorb better into your skin.
+This type of product tends to have a water consistency and even though they can feel very light, they are packed with ingredients such as collagen, snail, rice extract, and hyaluronic acid.
+These are good not only to boost cell turnover but also to help all the other products absorb better into your skin.

 Step 6 – Treatments: Serums/Boosters/Ampoules

 These are products that focus on treating a specific skin concern like acne, fine lines, skin marks, rosacea, among others.
 Some examples are vitamin C and Tea Tree Oil.